 • concentrates in the form of emulsions.

-All of these drugs are fairly easy to use, effective and safe.
-The exception is concentrated emulsions, they are more aggressive, more often cause allergic reactions and burns (if used incorrectly).
+All these drugs are quite easy to use, effective and safe.
+The exception is concentrated emulsions; they are more aggressive and more likely to cause allergic reactions and burns (if used incorrectly).

 Attention!
 The main danger of insecticides is allergic reactions.